SoNotWildTurtle/ReAI/README.md

 4. Set an `OPENAI_API_KEY` environment variable with your OpenAI key or run `./ReAI.ps1 -ConfigureTokens` to enter it interactively.
 5. Optionally set `REAI_ENC_KEY` with a Base64 AES key for file encryption.
 If not set, the first run generates a key, saves it to `enc_key.txt`, and sets the environment variable automatically.
 6. Optionally set `OPENAI_MAX_RPM` to your OpenAI account's request-per-minute limit.
 The script waits `240 / OPENAI_MAX_RPM` seconds between calls (or 60 seconds for `gpt-4o`).
 You can override the interval directly using `OPENAI_RATE_LIMIT`.
-7. Execute `./ReAI.ps1 -InstallService` to install the Windows service.
+7. Execute `./ReAI.ps1 -InstallService` to install the Windows service (Windows only).
    The service starts `ReAI.ps1` with no arguments so the interactive menu appears in its terminal window.
+On non-Windows systems use the script directly instead of the service.

 ## Runtime Controls
-- `-StartService` / `-StopService` / `-RestartService` – manage the background service
+ - `-StartService` / `-StopService` / `-RestartService` – manage the background Windows service (Windows only)
 - `-ServiceStatus` – show current service status
 - `-Terminal` – open a log-tail terminal for persistent I/O
 - `-CloseTerminal` – close the log-tail terminal if open